 The white houses are the best of the farmhouses on the property when we arrived.
 They have been moved from various locations on the site and provide housing for our visitors.
 The small, bright-colored houses are the former Village of Weston, Illinois.

-How long is the ring?
+How large is the Main Injector accelerator?

-Why all the bright colors on buildings?
+Why do you have all the bright colors on buildings?

 Why does Fermilab have buffalo?

 To preserve and restore a bit of Illinois heritage that was here some 200 years ago.
-Fermilab is site of one of the largest Prairie Reconstruction projects in Illinois.
+Fermilab is site of one of the largest prairie reconstruction projects in Illinois.

 Do the workers live on site?

-No, Fermilab employees live in surrounding communities.
+No, Fermilab employees live in the surrounding communities.
 The largest number live in Aurora, next Batavia, then in the towns on the Fox River, Naperville and Wheaton.

 Where do we get our protons?

 They are extracted from hydrogen gas by ionizing the gas with a spark.
 You can see the ion source that provides the protons on our tours for the public.